This post was updated on October 9, 2022

 Or, if you’re just making mock projects for blogging or to build your portfolio, this can really help you diversify the way that you can show people your skills.

 If you’re a student in a field where 3D modeling is relevant, you can get the student pricing for $55/year.
 This is a cheaper version of SketchUp Studio, which is their most expensive plan (at almost $1200/year, yikes).
-Luckily that’s what I was able to do because of IDI.
+Luckily I was able to get this discounted rate because of IDI.

 But if you’re not a student, there are several other options that you can review here.
-Other than the Studio plan, they range from free to $299/year.
+Other than the Studio plan, their plans range from free to $299/year.

 See Sketchup in action